Skip to main content

 • The Maynard Scholars and Lecture Program was established in 2005 by James and Connie Maynard.
 Recipients will have an interest in Community, Management, and Policy Practice and will have demonstrated a sound academic record and financial need.

 • The McClernon Scholarship was established in 2012 in memory of Robert Earnest “Bob” McClernon, a minister and psychiatric social worker.
 The McClernon family established the scholarship to support a student who is in good academic standing with demonstrated financial need and who has an interest in pursuing work in mental health.
-Preference is given to students who have a field placement in areas related to mental health.
+Preference is given to students who have a practicum placement in areas related to mental health.

 • The Betsy Rogers Millar Scholarship Fund was established in 1989 by Dr. Jack R. Millar to honor his wife’s dedication to helping others.
 Students who have demonstrated financial need, have a strong academic standing, and demonstrate a spirit of exceptional commitment and caring for those in need will be considered for this award.